-Lascity co-edited the volume Consumer Identities: Agency, Media and Digital Culture with Candice D. Roberts, which will be published by Intellect Books in 2019.
-Additionally, his research has been published in various journals including Fashion Theory, Fashion Practice, and Film, Fashion & Consumption, and the volumesGlobal Fashion Brands: Style, Luxury and History (Intellect, 2014) and The Fashion Business Reader (Bloomsbury, 2019).
+He is the author of Communicating Fashion: Clothing, Culture and Media (Bloomsbury, 2021) and co-editor of Consumer Identities: Agency, Media and Digital Culture (Intellect, 2019) with Candice D. Roberts.
+Additionally, his research has been published in various journals including The Journal of Popular Culture, Fashion Theory, Fashion Practice, and Film, Fashion & Consumption.

 Ph.D., Communication, Culture and Media, Drexel University

 B.A., Communication Studies, Wilkes University

 Communicating Fashion: Clothing, Culture and Media.
 Bloomsbury Academic.

 Consumer Identities: Agency, Media and Digital Culture.
 With Candice D. Roberts.
 Intellect.